Set up a third-party internet connection

 Configure dynamic routing over BGP

-- Click Create a route.
+- Click Create Route.

 - Enter a route name — any name, it will only appear in the control panel.